Have we hit peak gin yet? There are now 50 Irish gin brands

 Fancy a gin with pink grapefruit and a sprig of thyme?
 Course you do

-The current gin craze shows no sign of slowing with new figures showing there are now over 20 gin producers and over 50 gin brands in Ireland, with 12 new brands launched in 2018.
+The current gin craze shows no sign of slowing with new figures showing there are now over 20 gin producers and over 50 gin brands in Ireland.

+According to the Alcohol Beverage Federation of Ireland (ABFI), 12 new designer gin brands were launched last year alone as the market for the spirit and an increasingly exotic range of mixers continues to grow.

 The value of Irish gin exports also soared last year, rising 213 per cent to €4.2 million in first nine months of 2018.

-New designer gin brands such as Dingle Gin (Kerry), Gunpowder Gin (Leitrim) and Glendalough Gin (Wicklow) are now the fastest growing sector of the drinks industry here.

-Even the tonic waters that typically accompany the spirit have been given a makeover with many new brands , including Faver Tree and Poacher’s Premium, proving popular with Irish consumers.

-Separate figures show gin volume sales have risen by about a third in the last three years with up to 150,000 nine-litre cases of the product expected to have been consumed here last year.
+Separate figures show gin volume sales in the Republic have risen by about a third in the last three years with up to 150,000 nine-litre cases of the product expected to have been sold here last year.

 While beer remains the country’s favourite tipple, with a 45 per cent market share of the alcohol market, 2018 saw the emergence of lighter and non-alcoholic lager options.

 This trend is expected to strengthen in 2019, the ABFI said.
-The nation’s relatively new-found appreciation of wine also strengthened last year with wine sales now accounting for around 28 per cent of the market.
+A relatively new-found appreciation of wine also strengthened last year with wine sales now accounting for around 28 per cent of the market.

-White wine remains Ireland’s most popular wine, with a 50 per cent share in the wine market.
+White wine remains Ireland’s most popular wine category, with a 50 per cent share of the wine market.
 Red wine has a 45 per cent market share, while between 2016 and 2017, rosé consumption increased from 3 per cent to 5 per cent

 Despite the positive growth, there are still a number of significant risks including the relatively high excise duty rates , the ABFI warned, noting Irish consumers pay the second highest rate on beer, and the third highest rate on spirits.

-The group also raised concerns about the implementation of the new Public Health Alcohol) Act, which restructs the advertising and sale of alcohol.
+The group also raised concerns about the implementation of the new Public Health Alcohol) Act, which restricts the advertising and sale of alcohol.

 It also highlighted the incoming threat of Brexit on the drinks industry here.